Sports Betting Lines Explained

 Moneyline Bets

 With the moneyline wagers, the favorite usually carries a minus sign next to the odds value.
-For the underdogs, their odds should have a positive value (+).
-An example of a moneyline wager is a competition involving 2 teams in the NBA (Lakers and Rockets).
+For the underdogs, their odds have a positive value (+).
+Let’s take an NBA match between the Los Angeles Lakers and the Houston Rockets as an example.

-If the Lakers have odds of -120, a bettor needs to wager $100 to win $120 for this favorite.
-Odds of +134 for the Rockets signify that bettors will win $134 if they place a $100 stake.
-Overall the moneylines are simple for beginners and are also straightforward to utilize by bettors in bookies.
+The Lakers have a moneyline at -120, meaning they are the favorites, and a bettor needs to wager $120 to win $100.
+Odds of +134 for the Rockets signify they are the underdogs, and the punter will win $134 if they stake $100.
+Overall, the moneylines are simple for beginners and easier to use.

 Here are the steps to placing moneylines using betting lines: